Respect for Human Rights

 Implementation of Due Diligence Regarding Human Rights

-Setting Up a Consultation Desk and Reporting System for Human Rights-related Issues
+Setting Up a Consultation Desk and Reporting System for Human Rights-Related Issues

-Through the Corporate Ethics Hotline consultation desk that we have set up within and outside the company, we are also responding to consultations on human rights and anonymous reporting on human rights incidents.
+Through the Corporate Ethics Helpline consultation desk that we have set up within and outside the company, we are also responding to consultations on human rights and anonymous reporting on human rights incidents.
 Moreover, with the assignment of employees to engage in consultations on any topic, we are capable of handling not only risks related to compliance with laws and regulations but also routine matters.
 We will continue to advance the development of a positive work environment.

-Human Rights-related Education and Permeation
+Human Rights-Related Education and Permeation

 To ensure that nobody involved in its businesses is subject to any form of discrimination or harassment that violates individual dignity including on the grounds of race/ethnicity/nationality, social or economic status, gender, disability or health condition, personal beliefs, or employment type/status, the Tsubaki Group is implementing measures to enhance ethics awareness among all employees.